-One of the basic of coding is understanding the creating a set of instructions and following them to solve a problem.
+One of the basics of coding is understanding a set of instructions and following them to solve a problem.
 Grab a tub of building bricks and see if you can make a robot from the pieces.
 Once you have your robot, you can make a coding game for it.

-Create obstacles for your bot to navigate and design your own movement cards to try and anticipate how to navigate the course.
-When you’ve drawn them, lay them out around the course to see your code and see test whether your directions were correct.
+Create obstacles for your robot to navigate and design your own movement cards to try and anticipate how to navigate the course.
+When you’ve drawn them, lay them out around the course to see your code and test whether your directions were correct.

 If you get it wrong, try again.
 One of the most important aspects of coding is identifying issues and identifying how to resolve them.

 Collect bricks along the way and see how tall you can make your robot!
 Devise codes for each other to follow and test, devise new challenges and try again.

 The Code & Go Robot Mouse Activity Set is great for bringing together your little one’s engineering and programming skills in one swoop.

 This kit has been specifically designed to engage and inspire primary children in science, technology, engineering and maths lessons and develop enthusiasm from a young age.

 You can use the maze included with the set to build your own course, or create your own maze using anything you can lay your hands on – cereal boxes, polystyrene packaging – think Blue Peter circa 1990!

 You can then help your robot mouse navigate through a maze to their beloved cheese with only coding commands to guide them.
 Even the youngest of aspiring programmers can put coding into action with this fun set-up

 Inspire young learners in science, technology, engineering and maths with our next generation of coding robot, Botley!